 6.1C.1.2 NR SAN FR1 – NR SAN FR1 Handover

 The requirements in this clause are applicable to both intra-frequency and inter-frequency handovers from NR SAN FR1 cell to NR SAN FR1 cell.
-The requirements in this clause apply provided that UE has the valid and applicable parameters of ephemeris information, common TA, DL and UL Polarization information, Koffset, and Kmac for target NR SAN cell during Dhandover, otherwise interruption time may be longer than the requirements in clause 6.1C.1.2.2.
+The requirements in this clause apply provided that UE has the valid and applicable parameters of ephemeris information, common TA, DL and UL Polarization information, Koffset, and Kmac for target NR SAN cell during Dhandover, otherwise interruption time may be longer than the requirements in clause 6.1C.1.2.2.1 or clause 6.1C.1.2.2.2.

 6.1C.1.2.1 Handover delay

-When the UE receives a RRC message implying handover to NR SAN cell, the UE shall be ready to start the transmission of the new uplink PRACH channel within Dhandover msec from the end of the last TTI containing the RRC command.
+When the UE receives a RRC message implying handover to NR SAN cell, the UE shall be ready to start the transmission of the new uplink PRACH channel within Dhandover msec from the end of the last TTI containing the RRC command when UE is configured with RACH-based handover.

+When the UE receives a RRC message implying handover to NR SAN cell, the UE shall be ready to start the transmission of the new uplink PUSCH channel within Dhandover msec from the end of the last TTI containing the RRC command when UE is configured with RACH-less handover.

 Where:

+- Dhandover equals the applicable RRC procedure delay defined in clause 12 in TS 38.331 [2] plus the interruption time stated in clause 6.1C.1.2.2.1 when UE is configured with RACH-based handover.

-- Dhandover equals the applicable RRC procedure delay defined in clause 12 in TS 38.331 [2] plus the interruption time stated in clause 6.1C.1.2.2.
+- Dhandover equals the applicable RRC procedure delay defined in clause 12 in TS 38.331 [2] plus the interruption time stated in clause 6.1C.1.2.2.2 when UE is configured with RACH-less handover.

 6.1C.1.2.2 Interruption time